AnyChart/docs.anychart.com/Basic_Charts_Types/OHLC_Chart.md

     {x: Date.UTC(2007, 8, 31), open:513.10, high:516.50, low:511.47, close:515.25},
     {x: Date.UTC(2007, 9, 4), open:515.02, high:528.00, low:514.62, close:525.15}
   ];
-  chart = anychart.areaChart();
+  chart = anychart.area();
   chart.ohlc(data);
 ```

 As you can see, we've specified chart type as {api:anychart.core.cartesian.series.OHLC}**OHLC**{api} and set name, open, high, low, close parameters.

 Here it is - AnyChart can now visualize your data.
-Look at the chart sample below and click on on it to see this example in background.
+Look at the chart sample below and click "Launch in playground" to examine sample's code.

 {sample}BCT\_OHLC\_Chart\_01{sample}